Xfennec/nosee/README.md

 The Nosee daemon itself can virtually run under any Go supported platform.

-Here, a general figure of how Nosee works:
+Here's a general figure of how Nosee works:

 ![Nosee general configuration structure](https://raw.github.com/Xfennec/nosee/master/doc/images/img_general.png)

 How do you build it?